Indian Home Rule movement: Background

 The Indian Home Rule movement began amidst the backdrop of the ongoing First World War.
 The 1909 Government of India Act failed to satisfy the demands of Indian nationalist leaders.
 However, the split in the congress and the absence of leaders like Tilak, who was imprisoned in Mandalay, meant that nationalistic response to the British policies remained tepid.
 By 1915, many factors set the stage for a new phase of nationalist movement.
-The rise in stature of British activist Annie Besant (who was of partial Irish descent and a firm supporter of the Irish Home Rule movement), the return of Tilak from exile and the growing calls for solving the split in congress began to stir the political scene in India.
+The rise in stature of British activist Annie Besant (who was of Irish descent and a firm supporter of the Irish Home Rule movement), the return of Tilak from exile and the growing calls for solving the split in congress began to stir the political scene in India.
 The Ghadar Mutiny and its suppression led to an atmosphere of resentment against British colonial rule.
 Wartime policies such as the 1915 Defence of India Act, which were perceived as oppressive restrictions, also contributed to the rise of the Indian Home Rule movement.